International status and usage of the euro: Dependent territories outside the EU

 Outside the EU, there are currently three French territories and a British territory that have agreements to use the euro as their currency.
-All other dependent territories of eurozone member states that have opted not to be a part of EU, usually with Overseas Country and Territory (OCT) status, use local currencies which are often pegged to the euro or US dollar.
-As non-sovereign entities, dependent territories which have adopted the euro are not permitted to mint euro coins like the European microstates, nor do they get a seat in the European Central Bank (ECB) or the Eurogroup.
-France is responsible for ensuring that the laws governing the EMU apply in their territories which use the euro.
+All other dependent territories of eurozone member states that have opted not to be a part of EU, usually with Overseas Country and Territory (OCT) status, use local currencies which are often pegged to the euro or U.S. dollar.
+As non-sovereign entities, dependent territories which have adopted the euro are not permitted to mint euro coins like the European microstates, nor do they get a seat at the European Central Bank (ECB) or the Eurogroup.
+France is responsible for ensuring that the laws governing the EMU are applied in territories of theirs using the euro.

 The first OCTs to adopt the euro through a monetary agreement were the French overseas territories of Saint-Pierre-et-Miquelon, located off the coast of Canada, and Mayotte in the Indian Ocean.
 They both adopted the euro on 1 January 1999 when the currency was first introduced at the electronic level.
 Mayotte subsequently held a referendum in 2009 in which it decided to become an integral part of France.
 Its status was changed from an OCT to an OMR, where EU laws apply without separate agreements, on 1 January 2014, which rendered the previous monetary agreement unnecessary.

 On 22 February 2007, Saint Barthélemy and Saint Martin were politically separated from the French Outermost region (OMR) Guadeloupe to form two new French overseas collectivities.
-This caused their status in the EU to briefly be in legal limbo until ratification of the Treaty of Lisbon reaffirmed both territories remained in the EU.
-The euro continued to be used in both territories throughout this time without incident.
+This caused their status in the EU to briefly enter legal limbo, until ratification of the Treaty of Lisbon reaffirmed that both territories were part of the EU.
+The euro continued to be used in both territories throughout this period without incident.
 When Saint Barthélemy subsequently became an overseas territory of the European Union on 1 January 2012, changing its status to an OCT, the territory had to sign a monetary agreement to continue using the euro.

-With the adoption of the euro by Cyprus per 1 January 2008, the Sovereign Base Areas of Akrotiri and Dhekelia, which had previously used the Cypriot pound, also decided to adopt the euro.
+With the adoption of the euro by Cyprus on 1 January 2008, the Sovereign Base Areas of Akrotiri and Dhekelia, which had previously used the Cypriot pound, also decided to adopt the euro.
 The base areas are an overseas territory of the United Kingdom and under military jurisdiction.
 Even when the UK was an EU member state, the base areas were not considered part of the EU.
 The euro was instead adopted to align the base areas with the laws and currency of the Republic of Cyprus.